Radzen Blazor Studio provides a powerful design time UI for adding Blazor components and HTML elements.

 context parameter.
 Press the done button when you have finished editing the template.

-Note: Adding a Text item after an existing Text item will merge them together.
+Note: Adding a Text item before or after an existing Text item will merge them together.

 The Expression component is another Radzen Blazor Studio toolbox item which allows you to display C# values e.g.